Variational Autoencoder

 2. Safety-critical decision-making under uncertainty:

 Rather than blindly executing a motion plan, the robot uses its uncertainty estimate as a gating signal.
 When \(\sigma\) exceeds the threshold, the system recognizes that it is operating outside its confident regime and aborts.
-This is directly analogous to uncertainty-aware reinforcement learning and Bayesian safe control.
+This pattern — using a learned uncertainty estimate as a gating signal — appears throughout uncertainty-aware reinforcement learning and Bayesian safe control.

 3. The connection between physics and information: